DumbChester021/chip-8/readme.md

 ## Attribution

-This project was developed by [Your Name] with significant assistance from Anthropic's Claude-3 Sonnet AI.
+This project was developed by me DumbChester021 with significant assistance from Anthropic's Claude-3 Sonnet AI.
 The AI helped with code structure, debugging, and documentation while I handled the implementation and design decisions.

 ## Current State and Limitations